Economic history of Australia: 1983–2020; 2020–present

-This process of economic reform and restructuring continued under the Coalition Government led by John Howard which took power in 1996.
-The Howard Government established a goods and services tax from 2000, established a national Productivity Commission and further deregulated labor markets under WorkChoices in 2006.
+This process of economic reform and restructuring continued under the Coalition government led by John Howard which took power in 1996.
+The Howard government established a goods and services tax from 2000, established a national Productivity Commission and further deregulated labour markets under WorkChoices in 2006.

 WorkChoices, in effect, took away an employee's right to sue for unfair dismissal if their former employer employed less than 100 people, making its implementation extremely unpopular, greatly contributing to the Howard government's loss at the 2007 election.
 The newly elected Labor government, under Kevin Rudd, completely repealed WorkChoices in 2008, passing the Fair Work Act 2009.

-These economic reforms have resulted in Australia now being considered one of the most open economies in the world, notwithstanding polarising opinions regarding the long term success of free and open trade, and its inevitable effect on domestic workers.
+These economic reforms have resulted in Australia now being considered one of the most open economies in the world, notwithstanding polarising opinions regarding the long-term success of free and open trade, and its inevitable effect on domestic workers.
 Australia has enjoyed over two decades of economic growth, coupled with low inflation and relatively low unemployment - until 2020 when the country entered into a brief recession where unemployment skyrocketed amid the global COVID-19 pandemic.
-Due to the outbreak of COVID-19, trade disputes with China, and the war in Ukraine, there has been a significant political shift in focus toward National Security and renewed interest in Australia's manufacturing industry.
+Due to the outbreak of COVID-19, trade disputes with China, and the Russian invasion of Ukraine, there has been a significant political shift in focus toward National Security and renewed interest in Australia's manufacturing industry.
 Although free trade continues to take place, the importance of a thriving local industry has regained traction as an important consensus.
 The economic reforms implemented since the 1980s have led to a large contraction of the Australian manufacturing sector, along with trade union membership; with the percentage of workforce unionisation dropping from over 50% in the 1970s, to only 14% presently.

 The 1980s economic reforms, intended to diversify the national economy and make it more resilient, were introduced after the mid-1980s decline in the terms of trade.
 The trend of Australia's gross domestic product at market prices estimated by the International Monetary Fund is as follows:

 For purchasing power parity comparisons, the US$ is exchanged at A$0.98.
 In recent times Australia has received financial growth in the mining industry.
 This has been a major contributing factor of a high Australian dollar.
 The reform of the Australian economy in this period was not without cost.
 Improvements in the efficiency of the services sector, agriculture and mining were achieved while manufacturing industries struggled, especially those industries that had been established behind a wall of high tariffs created in the post-war period.